Tax Inspectors Without Borders, an OECD/UNDP joint initiative (TIWB)

 The Tax Inspectors Without Borders (TIWB) Initiative aims to share tax audit knowledge and skills with tax administrations in developing countries through a targeted, real time "learning by doing" approach.
 Selected experts work with local tax officials directly on current audits and audit-related issues concerning international tax matters and general audit practices relevant for specific cases.
 This is a specialized area of tax audit assistance, given its focus on providing assistance on real, current cases.
 Assistance may be focused on pre-audit risk assessment and case selection, investigatory techniques, audit cases involving transfer pricing issues, anti-avoidance rules, or sector-specific issues.

 For each TIWB audit assistance programme, the goal is to enhance capacity in the tax audit practice of the developing country tax administration (Host Administration).
 Through TIWB programmes, the Host Administration benefits by improving the quality and consistency of its audits, which in turn brings greater certainty and potentially more revenues for the Host Administration.
 Over the longer term, the overall investment climate is likely to improve and a culture of taxpayer compliance can be built through more effective enforcement.
 More broadly, the state-society relationship can be enhanced through greater engagement and confidence by taxpayers in the taxation process.
 This may lead ultimately to more effective and accountable governance.
 TIWB programmes complement existing tax-focused assistance programmes, to bring a practical approach to applying new knowledge.

-TIWB is also extending its model of assistance to new areas: Tax Crime Investigations, Effective use of Automatically Exchanged Information, Tax Treaty Negotiation and Administration, Natural Resources and Environment Tax Issues.
-Pilot programmes are being rolled out in 2020-21.
+TIWB also extended its model of assistance to new areas: Tax Crime Investigations, Effective use of Automatically Exchanged Information, Tax Treaty Negotiation and Administration, Natural Resources and Environment Tax Issues.
+Pilot programmes were rolled out in 2020-21.